bbepis/XUnity.AutoTranslator/README.md

 私は{{A}}=I am {{A}}
 ```

+Alternatively, if the configuration `GenerateStaticSubstitutionTranslations=True` is used the translations will not be parameterized.

 When creating manual translations, use this file as sparingly as you would use regexes, as it can have an effect on performance.

+*NOTE: If the text to be translated includes rich text, it cannot currently be parameterized.*

 ## Regarding Redistribution
 Redistributing this plugin for various games is absolutely encouraged.
 However, if you do so, please keep the following in mind: